gabrielsoltz/metahub/README.md

 ### JSON-Full

 Show all findings with all data.
 Findings are organized by ResourceId (ARN).
-For each finding, you will also get: `SeverityLabel`, `Workflow`, `RecordState`, `Compliance`, `Id` and `ProductArn`:
+For each finding, you will also get: `SeverityLabel,` `Workflow,` `RecordState,` `Compliance,` `Id`, and `ProductArn`:

 ```
-  "arn:aws:sagemaker:eu-west-1:ofuscated:notebook-instance/ofuscated": {
+  "arn:aws:sagemaker:eu-west-1:ofuscated:notebook-instance/obfuscated": {
     "findings": [
       {
         "SageMaker.3 Users should not have root access to SageMaker notebook instances": {